Choccy Block Flashing Lamp Flip-Flop: A

 several angles and of the whole thing, I can usually get you

-electronic parts is available on Ebay at the following
+parts is available on Etsy at the following link, where

 Choccy Block / Terminal Strip